Fact Sheet Article View

 U.S. Army Corps of Engineers, New York District

 Published Jan.
-4, 2024
+7, 2025

-DESCRIPTION: The Highlands study area, about .7 square miles in extent, is located at the eastern limit of the overall Raritan Bay and Sandy Hook Bay study area and is bordered to the north by Sandy Hook Bay, to the west by the corporate limits of Atlantic Highlands, and to the east by the Shrewsbury River and Route 36 bridge.
+Borough’s economy.
+Large-scale flood risk management structures that could improve use of the waterfront have not been built.
+Because of this, the Borough is highly susceptible to flooding.
+Most homes and businesses in Highlands are located in the relatively low-lying downtown area extending from the shoreline to Shore Drive.
+The land is generally at an elevation lower than +10 feet (ft) North American Vertical Data of 1988 (NAVD88).The Highlands study area, about 0.7 square miles in extent, located at the eastern limit of the overall Raritan Bay and Sandy Hook Bay study area and is bordered to the north by Sandy Hook Bay, to the west by the corporate limits of Atlantic Highlands, and to the east by the Shrewsbury River and Route 36 bridge.
 The Borough of Highlands is located in Monmouth County, New Jersey.
-Highlands is generally about 2,000 feet wide, and its topography is flat for about 1,500 feet onshore from the bay, after which the ground rises rapidly to an elevation of 240 feet NGVD.
+Highlands is generally about 2,000 feet wide, and its topography is flat for about 1,500 feet onshore from the bay, after which the ground rises rapidly.
 This is a fully developed community with most year-round residences and commercial establishments located on the low-lying area along the bay.
 Highlands has a history of devastating flood damages.
-Approximately 880 residential, trailer home, apartment, and commercial structures are subject to severe flooding with approximately 670 located below 8 feet NGVD.
+Approximately 880 residential, trailer home, apartment, and commercial structures are subject to severe flooding with approximately 670 located below 9 feet NAVD.
 Many low-lying roadways are flooded during severe storm events, cutting off access to large portions of Highlands.
 This area was devastated by Superstorm Sandy.

 CONTACT:

-Bethany McClanahan P.E., CFM
+Bethany McClanahan PE, CFM

 Project Manager